 The spark plug carries up to 28.000 – 35.000 volt tension.
 This is necessary to generate an ignition spark strong enough to cause the compressed fuel/air mix to explode.
 The battery or dynamo supplies 12 Volt which are transformed in the ignition coil.
 To this end the ignition coil has two windings which have to be switched at exactly the right moment.
 This is where the ignition module comes in.
 The ignition module controls the transformation of the 12 Volt from the battery or dynamo up to the necessary voltage for the spark plugs.
-The essential difference with a traditional interrupter/rotor/distributor principle is, that the ignition coil functions without moving parts.
+The essential difference with a traditional interrupter/rotor/distributor principle is, that the ignition module functions without moving parts.
 Instead of a mechanical switch it has a transistor.
 This switch functions electronically instead of mechanically.
 The transistor is initiated by the control unit instead of the ignition module.
 The control unit waits for a signal providing data on the piston position in the engine.
 The appropriate sensors are the Hall-sensor or the angle sensor on the camshaft.

-Ignition coil: construction
+Ignition module: construction

 Similar to the procedure with an ignition distributor, the primary current of the ignition coil enters the ignition module and is transmitted to the spark plugs.
 The module consists of a small box of synthetic resin with cooling elements attached to it, and a flat connection bushing for the power supply from the ignition cables.
 The cooling element is very important: due to its compact and electronic construction the module heats up.
 Therefore it is always equipped with a aluminium cooling unit.
 Without it the ignition module would destroy itself by overheating within a few seconds.